CompPhysics/AdvancedMachineLearning/README.md

 ## April 13-17: Deep generative models
-- Reminder from previous week on Energy-based models and Langevin sampling
+- Reminder from previous week on Energy-based models
 - Variational Autoencoders
 - Reading recommendation: Goodfellow et al chapters 18.1-18.2,  20.1-20-7; To create Boltzmann machine using Keras, see Babcock and Bali chapter 4
 - See also Foster, chapter 7 on energy-based models